deacona/dog-project/README.md

 Once your environment is setup and configured, the whole pipeline can be run from the [dog_app.ipynb](dog_app.ipynb) notebook.

-Run the following command in the `app` directory to launch the web app...
+Run the following command to launch the (local) web app...

 ```
-python run.py
+python app/run.py
 ```